On This Page:

 - Format other settings according to the question type.
-For more information see Questionnaire Module question types on Moodle.org.
+For more information see Editing Questionnaire questions on Moodle.org.

-- Click Save changes to finish adding a new question.
+- Click Save changes to finish adding the new question.

 Note: If you are editing an existing question, you can optionally click Save as New Question to create a new question instead of replacing the existing question.
 You can use this option to create a series of questions that are similar to each other.